csswizardry/csswizardry.github.com/_posts/2012-12-06-my-git-workflow-for-inuit-css.md

 wordpress_id: 3897
 categories:
 - Web Development
-tag:
+tags:
   - Git
-- GitHub
-- inuit.css
+  - Open Source
 meta: A brief overview of how I use Git, specifically on inuit.css.
 ---